-Shutter Speed - The amount of time that the sensor collects light.
+Shutter Speed – The amount of time that the sensor collects light.
 A longer shutter speed results in a brighter image but introduces blur or camera shake.
 A shorter shutter speed freezes the action but requires more light.
 Take a look at our Shutter Speed Chart for a clearer picture.

 Sharp – Describes a part of or a whole image that is clearly defined and in focus.
 The sharper an image is, the more fine detail you can see.
 Camera settings, user technique, camera body, and lens quality all play a significant factor in determining the sharpness of an image.

 Soft – Similar but the opposite to bokeh.
 Again, this refers to parts of an image that are out of focus, but rather than it being a positive aspect it’s a negative.
 Usually where something is meant to be sharp but the focus point has been slightly missed and the subject is slightly out of focus.

 SOOC – Acronym for Straight Out Of Camera.
 Refers to an image that has had no post-processing or editing done.